nsrau/azure-docs.it-it/articles/storsimple/storsimple-manage-device-controller.md

 1. After both the controllers are completely shut down, the status LEDs on both should be blinking red.
 If you need to turn off the device completely at this time, flip the power switches on both Power and Cooling Modules (PCMs) to the OFF position.-->

-<a id="reset-the-device-to-factory-default-settings" class="xliff"></a>

-## Ripristinare le impostazioni predefinite di fabbrica del dispositivo
+## <a name="reset-the-device-to-factory-default-settings"></a>Ripristinare le impostazioni predefinite di fabbrica del dispositivo
 > [!IMPORTANT]
 > Se si desidera ripristinare le impostazioni predefinite di fabbrica del dispositivo, contattare il supporto Microsoft.
 La procedura descritta di seguito deve essere usata solo in combinazione con il supporto Microsoft.
 >